openai/gym/docs/wrappers.md

 * This wrapper normalizes the observations to have approximately zero mean and unit variance

-`NormalizeReward(env, gamma=0.99, epsilon=1e-8)` [text]
+`ScaleRewardByReturnsVariance(env, gamma=0.99, epsilon=1e-8)` [text]
-* This wrapper normalizes the rewards so that the *discounted returns* to have approximately unit variance.
-Note the rewards does not have approximately zero mean like done in `NormalizeObservation`.
-For reference, see page 8 of [Phasic Policy Gradient](https://arxiv.org/pdf/2009.04416.pdf).
+* This wrapper scales the rewards, which are divided through by the standard deviation of a rolling discounted returns.
+See page 3 of from [Engstrom, Ilyas et al. (2020)](https://arxiv.org/pdf/2005.12729.pdf)

 ## Action Wrappers